Omsurvase24/Omsurvase24/README.md

 # 💫 About Me:
-<p>Hello, I am a passionate full stack developer with some experience.
+<p>Hello, I am a passionate full stack developer currently freelancing.
 What sets me apart from my batchmates is that along with my technical expertise, I also have a foundation in leading teams and volunteering for events.
 I am very curious as a person so you will always find me exploring something, may it be a new tech stack or places.
 I believe that collaboration and continuous learning are the cornerstones of growth, and I'm always eager to connect with like-minded individuals who share my passion for innovation.</p>

 🔭 I’m currently working on: Django, MySQL, Python, React and PHP <br>
 🏫 Currently learning: NodeJS, NextJS <br>